Thank you for your message. We will contact you shortly.

 Municipal market: How rates rise matters

-With the U.S. Federal Reserve raising rates, concerned investors continue to evaluate their fixed income allocations.
-Some favor a shorter duration profile due to concerns that bond yields will eventually rise.
+In this higher interest rate environment, concerned investors continue to evaluate their fixed income allocations.
+Some favor a shorter duration profile due to concerns that bond yields will continue to rise.
 Others see an opportunity to lengthen portfolios, given attractive relative yields further out along the yield curve.
 Which approach is right?

 - Analysis of five historical periods of increasing fed funds rates shows that various areas of the municipal yield curve responded differently depending on economic conditions, the shape of the curve moving into the tightening cycle and the manner in which the Fed tightened.